 The UAIC responded to the Early Consultation request on November 18, 2021.
 Anna Starkey, with the UAIC, commenting that she's "done some studies near this location in the past and have no knowledge of previously recorded sites in proximity.
 Also, near the river there was geotechnical work done and was shown to be around 20ft or more of fill from past hydraulic mining debris."
-In addition, she relayed potential concerns regarding the digging of the trenches and the retention basin.
+In addition, she relayed potential concerns regarding the digging of the trenches Yuba County Planning Department and the retention basin.
 With that in mind, the following mitigation measure was requested by the UAIC on November 18, 2021 to address inadvertent discoveries of potential TCRs, archaeological, or cultural resources during a project's ground disturbing activities.
-Therefore, in the event of the accidental discovery or recognition of tribal cultural resources in the project area the impact upon tribal cultural resources would be less than significant impact with mitigation incorporated.